cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

   illuminating microbial dynamics.
 ---

-# Taxonomic Timelines: Feature-level Analysis in Longitudinal Studies
+# Feature-level Longitudinal Data Analysis in Microbiome Studies

 This guide will walk you through the process of investigating how taxonomic composition changes within a longitudinal context, providing insights into microbial dynamics over time.